 Community solar isn’t the only way to get clean energy at home.
 In U.S. states with a deregulated energy market, you can switch your electricity supplier to one that produces power from renewable sources.
 But while solar and wind energy are getting cheaper to produce, they’re not always cheap to buy directly.
 In some cases, you might pay a little extra for green power.
 (It’s like buying a non-organic apple vs. an organic one—you expect to pay more for organic because it’s better for you.)

 With community solar, by contrast, you’ll always come out saving on an annual basis.

-According to MarketWatch, the average cost of a 5kW home solar setup is between $8,600 and $11,700 depending what state you live in.
+According to SolarReviews, the average cost of a 6 kW home solar setup is around $12,000—and that's after the tax credit.
 That’s likely more than many homeowners can afford, even for a system that saves them money in the long run.
 And while financing is available, it increases the overall cost of the system.
 Plus, it locks you into a loan that can last 10+ years.

 Community solar gives you the benefits of clean solar power without that upfront cost.
 You also don’t have to deal with the hassle of getting your solar panels installed.
 And instead of a decades-long loan, you have a flexible contract.

 Better still, if you move to a new home in the same area, you can take your community solar subscription with you.
 You don’t need to leave your solar panels behind and get a whole new set installed on your new home.